shraddhaagarwal10/TCPNet/README.md

 ## How to download the Brain tumor dataset?
 The [Brain tumor dataset](https://figshare.com/articles/dataset/brain-tumor-dataset/1512427) has been used.

-In the **Dataset** folder, <ins>run download\_data.sh</ins> shell script to download all data.
+In the **Dataset** folder, run <ins>download\_data.sh</ins> shell script to download all data.
 It contains 3064 MRI images and 3064 masks.
 Run the following command to download the data.
 ```
 cd Dataset
 sh download_data.sh